Dudley Moore: Personal life

 In 1994, Moore was arrested and charged with domestic assault after allegedly assaulting his then-girlfriend and soon-to-be wife, Nicole Rothschild.

-He maintained good relationships with Kendall, Weld and Lane.
-But he expressly prohibited Rothschild from attending his funeral since, at the time his illness became apparent, he was going through a difficult divorce with her while at the same time sharing a Los Angeles house with her and her previous husband.
+He maintained good relationships with Kendall, Weld, and Lane.
+He expressly forbade Rothschild from attending his funeral, however, since at the time his illness became apparent, he was going through a difficult divorce with her, while still sharing a Los Angeles house with her and her previous husband.

 Illness and death

 In April 1997, after spending five days in a New York hospital, Moore was informed that he had calcium deposits in the basal ganglia of his brain and irreversible frontal lobe damage.
-In September 1997, he underwent quadruple coronary artery bypass surgery in London.
-He also suffered four strokes.
+He underwent quadruple coronary artery bypass surgery in London and also suffered four strokes.